alparslandev/LoanManagementApp/README.md

 Additionally, the project was using `kapt`, a legacy annotation processor.
 I migrated it to **KSP (Kotlin Symbol Processing)**, which is more efficient, future-proof, and better integrated with the Kotlin ecosystem, especially with Java 16+ restrictions on reflection and encapsulation.

-## 🧹 .gitignore Cleanup

-Several IDE and build artifacts such as `.idea/`, `.gradle/`, `.DS_Store`, and build outputs were mistakenly tracked.
-I updated the `.gitignore` file accordingly and removed these entries from version control.

 </td>
 <td>
 <img src="https://github.com/user-attachments/assets/73036786-7359-4dac-b670-94c5a6b56845" alt="Credit App" width="%61.8"/>